 While Win enjoys a treatment in a flavorsome hamam, I stroll through the picturesque medina alone.
 I resist all the temptation of Morrocan artwork bravely and just watch intently.
 But not too intently otherwise I would have to enjoy an absolutely ”not binding” sales talk at once.

-We both are too much amazed about this extraordinary location und the question „Will we make it?“ so I can’t think about taking any pictures.
-Later when we leave the village behind and uphill get a wide view over the Atlantic Ocean and countless argan trees the camera is put to use again.
+We both are too much amazed about this extraordinary location und the question „Will we make it?“.
+There is no chance for me to think about taking any pictures.
+Later when we leave the village behind and drive uphill we get a wide view over the Atlantic Ocean and countless argan trees.
+Now the camera is put to use again.

 It’s lonesome up here.
 Nothing’s there far and wide.
 Nevertheless sometimes a human being, a sheep herd or a dromedary appears anywhere.
 Also sometimes a couple of houses and many waving and shouting children. ”Bonbon!
 Bonbon!” – they want to have sweets or something else tourists always have, of course.

 Some 70 kilometers we’re on our way and finally stop for today at Imsouane, a surfer’s oasis.
 We enjoy spicy vegetarian Tajine and mint tea in the warm sun viewing the ocean and the sporty surfers – convincing reasons for staying here.
 In our guidebook the location is described as boring and spoiled, not worth an excursion.
 We feel it different.
 We like the area with beach cafés and surfer shops (we simply fade out the oversized mast).
 On our search for a good place for the night we get an ultimate perfect tip from a nice guy passing by.
 Some meters outside the village, a path on the left of the main road leads right to the cliffs.
 Some other trucks and caravans with suitable wheels are there already and it’s pretty cool there, he says.